lasaths/HandyPi/README.md

 uv sync
 ```

-Create `.env` file with your RabbitMQ credentials (see Step 4 above for format).
+Create `.env` file with your RabbitMQ credentials (see Step 8 above for format).

+**Note:** On Raspberry Pi, follow the setup steps above to create a venv with `--system-site-packages` for Picamera2 support.
+On other platforms, `uv sync` works fine.

 ## Usage